 How Collegedunia's Handwritten Notes Help You in the Last 24 Hours

-• The six-cell issue-redemption grid is the most-asked stem, and the booklet draws it once in colour so you can recall it in under 30 seconds.
+• The six-cell grid is the most-asked stem; recall it in under 30 seconds.

-• The redemption ladders on pages 7 and 8 are sequenced in the order the marker expects, saving about two minutes per 6-mark redemption numerical.
+• Redemption ladders are sequenced as the marker expects, saving 2 minutes per question.

 Interest on Debentures and TDS Treatment: The Page-4 P&L Charge

-Page 4 carries the journal entries students most often confuse with dividend treatment.
-Interest on debentures is a charge against profit, paid whether or not the firm earns a profit; TDS at 10% under Section 193 is deducted at source on resident-individual holders.
+Page 4 shows entries students confuse with dividend treatment.
+Interest is a profit charge (paid even if the firm has no profit); TDS at 10% (Section 193) is deducted from resident-individual holders.

 1. Interest due: Debenture Interest A/c Dr (gross), to Debentureholders A/c (net), to TDS Payable A/c (10% of gross).